chenqian19910610/PropertyClassification/README.md

              of house and land and leave it for the autoencoder to find an encoding that could distinguish between land and house. <br><br><b>Challange:</b> Assessor images might be expensive to obtain, since these images are manually collected by organization/individuals.
-In a real scenario, finding assessor image for every address is overstated.
+In a real scenario, finding assessor image for every address is overstated.<br>
          </p>
     </div>
 </div>